How To Get Car Insurance Without a Car

 While non-owner car insurance is a valuable tool for many drivers without cars, there are other ways to ensure you're protected on the road.
 Always assess your driving habits, frequency, how much car insurance you need and the vehicles you'll be using to determine the best coverage option for your situation.

-Car Insurance Without a Car: Alternatives
+Getting Car Insurance Without a Car: Alternative Options

 You don't always need your own policy to be covered.
 If you frequently drive a specific car or live with someone who owns one, there are other ways to stay insured without buying a separate non-owner policy.